 Co-author of Energy Democracy: Germany’s Energiewende to Renewables (Palgrave MacMillan 2016) with Craig Morris.
 Based on the research for the book, Jungjohann argues that an active role for citizens in the energy transition helps revitalizing communities and strengthening democracy.
 Overall, citizen energy is an antidote to rising populism.
-Jungjohann presented the findings on a speaking tour in Canada organized by the German Embassy.
-His next trip will take him to Dublin.
+Jungjohann presented the findings on speaking tours in the United States and Canada organized by the German Embassy.

 German Greens in Coalition Governments (Heinrich-Böll-Foundation EU, 2017), a research project on the Green Party’s governing experience on Germany’s state level.
 The study offers insights how the German Greens have built up informal structures to coordinate between the state and federal level.
 The English version has been released in March 2017 at the Global Greens Conference (video).
 The original German study Grün Regieren has been published by the Heinrich-Böll-Foundation in December 2016.
-Jungjohann will present the study in Dublin next.
-He also works on an update and extension of the German version.
+He also works on an update and an extension of the German version.
 The latter is to address the Green Party’s policies of ecological modernization.

 Vita Arne Jungjohann